AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/withdrawing_from_l1.md

 ## Withdrawing on L1

 After the transaction is completed on L2, the portal must call the outbox to successfully transfer funds to the user on L1.
-Like with deposits, things can be complex here where what happens if the transaction was done on L2 to burn tokens but can’t be withdrawn to L1.
-Then the funds are lost forever.
+Like with deposits, things can be complex here.
+For example, what happens if the transaction was done on L2 to burn tokens but can’t be withdrawn to L1?
+Then the funds are lost forever!
+How do we prevent this?

 Paste this in your `TokenPortal.sol`: